Rotterdam school of Management, Erasmus University compact logo

 See where other participants come from

-This course is for communications professionals who seek new concepts and tools for media and stakeholder engagement and management, and in particular those who understand the growing strategic importance of organisational communication.
+This course is for communications professionals who seek new concepts and tools for media and stakeholder engagement and management.

 Testimonials

-Read what previous participants say about this programme
+Read what participants say about developing judgement under scrutiny

-The contents of this course are highly useful for every communication professionals across all industries.
-The theories, tools, frameworks, the timeline and the stakeholder maps are immediately applicable for my daily work.
-Mark is an experienced teacher who is always in contact with the class.
+The content of this course is highly relevant for communication professionals across industries.
+The theories, frameworks, timelines, and stakeholder maps are immediately applicable in daily practice.
+Mark is an experienced lecturer who remains closely engaged with the group throughout the course.

 Karen Loos-Gelijns – Senior Staff Officer International Operations – Ministry of Defense